armbrustlab/NWPac_amplicon/README.md

 As the script runs, it will perform a variety of tasks using shell functions, the mothur package, and Python.
 As different mothur functions are called, a series of data objects will be created in the top-level directory (i.e., your `file_dir`).
 In addition, mothur will create and write to the same directory a series of log files for each function call.

+***Important note:** The function calls in [03_16S_process.sh](scripts/03_16S_process.sh) use files created in specific previous step(s) as input, assuming all the steps were performed in a certain order.
+A combination of filename pattern matching the file modification time are used to determine which files will be used for which function calls.
+Because of this, it's important you don't modify or remove any of the files created by mothur until the script has finished running; otherwise, the script might use the wrong file(s) as input, producing incorrect or unexpected results.*